kamesstory/kamesstory.github.io/maicroscope/quick-reference.md

 The obvious starting point for understanding a neural network is to look at what the individual neurons do.
 Each neuron takes in signals (inputs) from other neurons, does some math, and produces an output.
 So go ahead and pull out that lens, take a look at your neurons, see what makes different neurons activate, and then we'll understand exactly what the model is thinking and why!

 ...I really hope that you didn't stop reading there.
-Remember, you're on a timer, you can't stop
+Remember, you're on a timer!

-Wrong.
 When researchers started systematically studying what makes individual neurons fire, they found chaos.
 One neuron might respond to:

 - The word "the"
 - URLs containing "https"